Achieve Optimal Laser System Performance with Laser Beam Width Evaluation Techniques

 1/e² radius: This is the radial distance from the center of the beam at which the intensity has dropped to 1/e² (about 13.5%) of the peak intensity.
 The 1/e² radius can be used as a measure of the width of the beam at a particular point and is commonly used to calculate the M² parameter.

 Beam diameter: This is a measure of the width of the laser beam at a particular point, and can be defined in many ways, such as the D4σ, D9σ, D15σ etc.

 Especially, for the beam with irregular shape, a statistical approach is preferred.
 The most popular being: D4σ, or simply: 4σ meaning: 4 times standard deviation of the Gaussian statistical distribution.

 Gaussian fit: This method consists in fitting the measured beam profile to a Gaussian function, and extracting the parameters of the fit such as the beam waist and the divergence.

 Top-hat fit: This method consists in fitting the measured beam profile to a Top-hat function, and extracting the parameters of the fit such as the beam diameter and the flat-top radius.

+Check the possibilities of profiling the laser beam using Huaris Profiling Software.
 The definition of the beam width parameters of the Gaussian distribution of the intensity distribution across the beam is shown in the graph below:

 The method used to evaluate the beam width will depend on the type of laser and the characteristics of the beam, as well as the specific requirements of the application.
 For example, a Gaussian fit may be more appropriate for a laser with a Gaussian intensity distribution, while a Top-hat fit may be more appropriate for a laser with a non-Gaussian intensity distribution.
 Additionally, a well-calibrated and well-designed system is needed to accurately measure these parameters.